Tue, Sept 18:

 (This casts in doubt both the collector's claim to have bought the fragment in its current

-Oct 16: HTR announces delay in publication, to allow time for more extensive tests
+HTR announces delay in publication, to allow time for more extensive tests to be

-(to be financed by collector).
+financed by collector.
 A spokes-person says that it could take "weeks or months".

 "Notes on The Gospel of Jesus's Wife Forgery", which represents the culmination

-and most complete statement thus far of the patchwork theory of JGW composition.
+and most complete statement to date of the patchwork theory of GJW composition.

 Postscript 1: An Unnecessary Weakness in Watson's Case